 Robot vacuum cleaning is one of the biggest time-saving devices you can buy for around the house.
 The best robotic vacs clean your floors, running around after the kids and pets, cleaning up their crumbs and messes so you don't have to.
-Robotic vacuums are designed to be mostly autonomous - meaning you can leave them to clean the floor without having to supervise it.
-Many of the top-rated robot vacuum cleaners are compatible with your smartphone to allow monitoring and control remotely.
-Look for a robot vacuum that uses mapping technology to learn your space and avoid stairs, furniture, and other objects in the way.
-Here are some of the best robot vacuums on the market based on our own research and testing.
+Here are some of the best robot vacuums on the market based, in part, on our own research and testing.

 Digital assistant control

-The iRobot Roomba has excellent suction power removing 99 percent of allergens, pollen, mold, dust, and mites from carpeting.
-It uses intelligent mapping to learn rooms including where furniture is places, corners, and drop-offs.
+The iRobot Roomba 694 has excellent suction power removing 99 percent of allergens, pollen, mold, dust, and mites from carpeting.
+It uses intelligent mapping to learn rooms including where furniture is placed, corners, and drop-offs.

 - Self emptying